Jump to Questions On:

 Although you can buy all styles of women's underwear, if you have a favourite brand/style, I would stock up before relocating.
 Most people feel that cotton is the most comfortable fabric for the hot climate.

-Only recently has Saudi Arabia been allowing female sales clerks in lingerie shops (women had, of course, been the clerks in women's-only malls).
+Only in the last decade has Saudi Arabia been allowing female sales clerks in lingerie shops (women had, of course, been the clerks in women's-only malls).
 The lingerie shops are now designated "families only" or "women only" — no unaccompanied men allowed.
 Before the advent of female sales clerks, lingerie shopping could be a challenge, because few women were comfortable discussing things such as their cup size with men ...

 Can I wear a two-piece bathing suit?